-- For yearly/monthly instances - If you need to modify the settings, click Previous to modify parameters. - If you do not need to modify the settings, read and agree to the service agreement, click Pay Now, and complete the payment. - For pay-per-use instances - If you need to modify the settings, click Previous to modify parameters. - If no modification is required, read and agree to the service agreement and click Submit. - Step 6 On the Instances page, click → in front of the primary instance to view and manage the DR instance. - During DR instance creation, the status of the primary instance is DR cluster being created, and the status of the DR instance is Creating.
-This process takes about 5 to 9 minutes.
+- Yearly/Monthly - To modify the configurations, click Previous. - If you do not need to modify the settings, read and agree to the service agreement, click Pay Now, and complete the payment. - Pay-per-use - To modify the configurations, click Previous. - If no modification is required, read and agree to the service agreement and click Submit.

-• After the creation is complete, the status changes to Available.
+Step 6 On the Instances page, click → in front of the primary instance to view and manage the DR instance.

+- During DR instance creation, the status of the primary instance is DR cluster being created, and the status of the DR instance is Creating.
+This process takes about 5 to 9 minutes. - After the instance is created, its status becomes Available.